Spread: a measure of the size of metric spaces: Comparison with magnitude

 Let's look in particular at two extreme examples; these are pictured in Figure~\ref{Fig:LinearAndCorona}.
 On the one hand we have $L_N$ the \defn{linear tree} with $N$ vertices; on the other hand we have $C_N$ the \defn{corona} with $N$ vertices, that is the tree with one ``central'' vertex which has an edge to each of the other vertices, and there are no other edges.
 The corona $C_N$ can be thought of as the complete bipartite graph $K_{1,N-1}$.
 Both of these $N$-trees give positive-definite metric spaces.
 By the above theorem these two spaces have the same magnitude function.
 However, they have various different properties.
 For instance, their diameters are distinct, $\diam(L_N)=N-1$ and $\diam(C_N)=2$; and $tL_N$ always has a positive weighting, whereas $C_N$ has a negative weight on the central point if $N\ge 5$ (and $tC_4$ has a negative weight on the central point if $t<\ln(2)$).

 The spread distinguishes these spaces.
 An easy calculation gives the following.

 It is not too hard to calculate the maximum diversity function either.
-As the linear tree is positive definite and has a positive weighting the maximum diversity is precisely the magnitude.
+The linear tree is positive definite and has a positive weighting, therefore the maximum diversity is precisely the magnitude.
 The corona does not always have a positive weighting, and one finds that the central point needs to be `switched off' when the corona is scaled down sufficiently; this gives the following maximum diversity function.

 The linear tree and the corona with $10$ points are compared in Figure~\ref{Figure:Corona}.
 Whilst they have the same magnitude they clearly do not have the same maximum diversity nor spread: the linear tree has greater spread than the corona.
-The magnitude of both spaces grows essentially linearly to start with (see Section~\ref{Section:GrowthRate}), which is not really the right thing for the corona.
+The magnitude of both spaces grows essentially linearly to start with (see Section~\ref{Section:GrowthRate}), which does not reflect the compact nature oft the corona.
 The spread (and maximum diversity) grows linearly for the linear tree and exponentially for the corona, reflecting the geometry of these spaces somewhat more.